 Pico de gallo salsa is easy to throw together, fresh, and the perfect addition to any Mexican dish.
-With chips or inside tacos we love it.
+With chips or inside tacos we love to make it from scratch with fresh produce.
+You can make spicy with diced roasted jalapeno or keep mild with a punch of cilantro.

 Homemade pico de gallo salsa is really easy to throw together and always a hit at parties.
-Yes you can buy bottled but once you try a scoop of this you’ll taste the difference! (affiliate links present)
+Yes you can buy bottled but once you try a scoop of this you’ll taste the difference! (affiliate links present, originally published 4/21)

 We make this all the time!
 Whether it be to make our easy Instant Pot salsa chicken recipe or for a quick snack in between meals it’s great.
 You can even add diced fruit for a tropical sweet and savory treat.